securitytxt/security-txt/draft-foudil-securitytxt.md

 are outside the scope of this document.
 Readers are encouraged to consult other documents such as {{ISO.29147.2018}} or {{CERT.CVD}}.

+As per {{CERT.CVD}}, "vulnerability response" refers to reports of product vulnerabilities which is related but distinct from reports of network intrusions and compromised websites ("incident response").
+The mechanism defined in this document is intended to be used for the former ("vulnerability response").
+If implementors want to utilize this mechanism for incident response, they should be aware of additional security considerations discussed in {{compromise}}.

+The "security.txt" file is intended to be complementary and not as a substitute or replacement for other public resources maintained by organizations regarding their security disclosure practices.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",